Address Resolution Protocol

 EIGRP

 For neighbor discovery and recovery, EIGRP neighbors send hello packets.
-EIGRP will form a neighbor relationship with another router if you send hello packets and receive them.
+EIGRP will form a neighbor relationship with another router if you send and receive hello packets.
 If you receive hello packets from the other side, EIGRP will assume the other router is still present.
 When you no longer receive them, you’ll lose the neighbor relationship called adjacency, and EIGRP might have to look for another route.

 EIGRP uses RTP (Reliable Transport Protocol) to deliver packets between neighbors in a reliable and orderly manner.
 There are two ways to send packets, multicast and unicast, and not all packets are sent reliably to keep things efficient.
 We need acknowledgment from the other side to ensure our packets are reliable.